David Campese AM was inducted into the Sport Australia Hall of Fame in 1997 as an Athlete Member for his contribution to the sport of rugby union.

 Orthodox or unorthodox David Campese has always been memorable entertainment.
 Fast and elusive, and of course with that unique ‘goose-step’, he has over the years provided us with his own brand of magic on the field.

-In 2001 he was inducted into the International Rugby Hall of Fame and in 2002 he was made a Member of the Order of Australia (AM) for his services to rugby union.
+2002: Made a Member of the Order of Australia (AM) for services to rugby union